jolexa/blog.jolexa.net/content/post/in-depth-linode-vps-review.md

 The above times compare very nicely to my personal hardware that I have, so I cannot complain about CPU contention.

-I do notice some I/O contention during &#8220;peak&#8221; hours.
+I do notice some I/O contention during "peak" hours.
 This will result in some slower compile times for the short packages.
 Since the 360 only offers 360MB of RAM, I cannot leverage that either.
 This is not a large concern on my part and I am sure it is alot better than other companies that may oversell their hardware.
 `<br />
 %% sudo hdparm -Tt /dev/xvda<br />
 /dev/xvda:<br />